aws-samples/mlops-pipeline-prestodb/blog_post.md

     should look like this:**

     ![](images/training_pipeline.png)
-    ***This training pipeline consists of the following steps that are implemented throughout the run***:
+    ***The training pipeline consists of the following steps that are implemented through the notebook run***:

     1.  **Preprocess data step**: In this step of the pipeline, we create a processing job for data pre-pocessing.
 For more